apache/echarts-doc/en/option/component/axisPointer.md

 See [sampleA](${galleryViewPath}candlestick-brush&edit=1&reset=1) and [sampleB](${galleryViewPath}scatter-nutrients-matrix&edit=1&reset=1).

 link is an array, where each item represents a "link group".
-Axes will be linked when they are refered in the same link group.
+Axes will be linked when they are referred in the same link group.
 For example:

 ```ts
 link: [